What is Intellectual Property (IP)?

 A trademark does not have to be registered to be protected from the passing off tort that allows proprietors of businesses in Singapore to stop other businesses from falsely claiming their products are related to yours.

-But it is difficult to prove this tort is difficult in comparison to proving the infringement of a trademark, and there are additional advantages of registering a trademark.
+But it is difficult proving this tort is difficult in comparison to proving the infringement of a trademark, and there are additional advantages of registering a trademark.
 Its registration is valid for 10 years but it can be renewed for additional 10 years, without having to pay an annual renewal cost.

 How do you make money from your business’ trademarks?